I’ve just been on a high this week after working through my personal, year-end retreat.

 One of the things that I realized in reflecting on this: I read so many books.
 I was constantly taking in information, more and more information.

-But I wasn’t spending a lot of time creating, thinking, putting new thoughts down on paper.
+But I wasn’t spending much time creating, thinking, putting new thoughts down on paper.

 It has been challenging to find creative white space to dream, conceptualize, and think about what “could be.”